wilsonehusin/concourse_fly/README.md

 ## Contributing

-We follow [Semantic Versioning](https://semver.org/), thus `v1.0.0` will not be released until [the official REST API support / documentation is out](https://github.com/concourse/concourse/issues/1122).
+This project follows [Semantic Versioning](https://semver.org/), thus `v1.0.0` will not be released until [the official REST API support / documentation is out](https://github.com/concourse/concourse/issues/1122).

 Bug reports and pull requests are welcome on [GitHub](https://github.com/wilsonehusin/concourse_fly).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/wilsonehusin/concourse_fly/blob/master/CODE_OF_CONDUCT.md).